AdobeDocs/experience-manager-65.en/help/sites-developing/building.md

 >[!NOTE]
 >
 >The new language needs to be one of the AEM recognized languages, i.e. it needs to be available as a node below `/libs/wcm/core/resources/languages`.

+>[!CAUTION]
+>
+>Installing a service pack resets the languages property of the /content/cq:tags node to default.
+Therefore, it is necessary to add it from the properties before installation.